 His obituary in the Vancouver Sun referred to him as one of the ‘Old Contemptibles’ who marched off to war in August, 1914.
 It mentioned his Boer War record, his service in India and his birth in Ireland.
 It made no mention of his shooting out-of-hand several people during The Rising, or his role in the arbitrary execution of innocent civilians.
 It didn’t mention that his move to a far-flung corner of the British Empire was partly to escape an Irish Republican Army murder squad that would have killed him had they found him.

 The Celtic God Taranis is synchronized with Roman God Jupiter and the Greek God Thor as Gods of Thunder and War.
-The chariot wheel, round and spoked like the sun the Druids worshipped, is the most evocative symbol of the Celtic tradition, save the mythical connection to the three-leafed shamrock.
+The chariot wheel, round and spoked like the sun the Druids worshipped, is the most evocative symbol of the Celtic tradition, save the mythical connection to the four-leafed shamrock.
 Even today, the Irish place a sun at the center of their cross.
-Most think of the mysterious Stonehenge when we think of Druid culture, their circular positions recording the the path of the sun across the daytime sky.
+Most think of the mysterious Stonehenge when we think of Druid culture, their circular positions recording the path of the sun across the daytime sky.
 The Wicker Man myth is also derived from the Druids, a story of human sacrifice told as bedtime ghost stories to Roman children as certainly as the story of Elizabeth Hanson was told to children in Colonial American times to scare them into behaving.
 The Druids are an odd bunch to us modern folk, yet the worshippers of Thor and Jupiter in Greece and Italy and the first, great civilizations that venerated the Sun God Ra in ancient Egypt, were contemporaries of the ancient Celts.
 These ancient European ‘natives’ existed on the Continent long before the Roman conquest of Britain and were a civilization seen as ‘barbaric’ in nature, described by Julius Caesar as cretans no better than animals.
 ‘Civilized’ Romans looked upon the far-flung Celts, living in their caves and earthen mounds as trolls, or tribal savages who regularly conducted ritual human sacrifice (at the same time that the Roman Coliseum hosted the weekly Monday Night Christian feeds to the hungry lions).
 If your barbarism was ‘civilized’ instead of ‘ritual,’ then it was a-ok.
 Some things never change…

 These barbarous Celts of Europe were a scourge to the Romans trying to subjugate the Continent and it wasn’t until the Romans finally repented to reveal their own barbarism that they finally found our Lord and Savior, Jesus Christ.
 At least that’s the Christian version.
 Shortly after that a bunch of Irish pirates, with their Celtic myths and traditions worn about them as surely as any Southie gang from the ‘hood wearing their Celtic shamrocks, kidnapped a 16-year old English boy slow-footed enough to get caught by a raiding party off the coast of Old Blighty sometime in the 5th Century.
 This we know because he told us all about it in his harrowing, epic journey to fame and stardom as Patrick, (Patricus) Patron Saint of Ireland (and other places), in the best seller, the Book of Armaugh (9th Century) written by Ferdomnach.
 On the 17th of every March since, the Feast of St. Patrick has been observed and St Patrick’s Day was first celebrated in in America in Boston in 1737 and New York held it’s first St. Patrick’s Day Parade in 1762.